 Factbox: A look at the US Supreme Court's major rulings this year

-WASHINGTON, June 27 (Reuters) - The U.S. Supreme Court has issued a number of important rulings during its current term that began last October and is expected to decide its remaining cases by the end of June including disputes involving race-conscious college admissions practices, President Joe Biden's student debt forgiveness plan and LGBT rights.
+June 30 (Reuters) - The U.S. Supreme Court has issued a series of important rulings during its term that began last October on issues including affirmative action, student loans, free speech, LGBT rights, voting rights, immigration and environmental regulation.

 Here is a look at some of the rulings issued by the court this term.